keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 - The status of the pre-deployment checks.
 - The deadline for the pre-deployment checks to be completed.
 - The Keptn Scheduler checks the status of the `pre-deployment` checks every 10 seconds.
-If the checks have not finished successfully within 5 minutes, the Keptn Scheduler will not allow the Pod to be scheduled.
+If the checks have not finished successfully within 5 minutes, the Keptn Scheduler does not allow the Pod to be scheduled.

 If all of the `pre-deployment` checks have finished successfully and the deadline has not been reached, the Keptn Scheduler allows the Pod to be scheduled.